Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Restrictions, extensions and connections

-An alternative procedure, but which we do not advocate, is to utilize the full data $x$ to estimate the $\xi_m$s, and then to utilize again $x$ in the decision functions.
-However, this approach could have unacceptable consequences due to re-using or double-dipping on the data $x$.
-Such re-use of the data may invalidate desired properties of the MDF, such as control of the Type I error rate; see the discussion in \cite{FerFriRueThoKon08}.

-\subsection{Connections to $p$-Value Statistics}
+\subsection{Connections to $p$-value statistics}

-Corollary \ref{prop-distributions of p value} indicates that the ROC function $\eta \mapsto \rho_m(\eta)$ is differentiable if and only if the distribution function of the, possibly randomized, $p$-value statistic $S_m(X_m,U_m)$ under $H_{m1}: Q_m = Q_{m1}$ is differentiable.
-In this case, $\rho_m^\prime(\cdot)$ coincides with $h_m(\cdot)$, the density function of $S_m(X_m,U_m)$ under $H_{m1}: Q_m = Q_{m1}$.
-The first condition (\ref{first cond}) in Theorem \ref{theo-optimal sizes} may then be restated in terms of these density functions via

-This is a surprising result as it indicates that it is {\em not} enough to simply find the sizes that maximize these $h_m(\cdot)$s, as dictated by the Neyman-Pearson Lemma when dealing with a single pair of null and alternative hypotheses.
-Rather, in the multiple hypotheses testing problem, there is attenuation in that larger sizes incur some penalties.
-This is the phenomenon referred to in subsection \ref{subsection-Investing} as a {size-investing strategy}.
-Equation (\ref{condition of optimality in p-value density}) governs the interactions among the $M$ tests regarding their size allocations to achieve the best overall result, in terms of overall Type II error, among themselves.
-See also the last paragraph in section 3 of \cite{RoqWie09} regarding the form of their optimal multi-weighted step-up procedure.
+Proposition \ref{prop-distributions of p value} indicates that the ROC function $\eta\mapsto\rho_m(\eta)$ is differentiable if and only if the distribution function of the $p$-value statistic $S_m(X_m,U_m)$ under $H_{m1}\dvtx Q_m = Q_{m1}$ is differentiable.
+In this case, $\rho_m^\prime(\cdot)$ coincides with $h_m(\cdot)$, the density function of $S_m(X_m,U_m)$ under $H_{m1}\dvtx Q_m = Q_{m1}$.
+Condition (i) in Theorem \ref{theo-optimal sizes} is equivalent to the constancy in $m$ of $h_m(\eta_m)(1-\eta_m)$.
+This is surprising since it indicates that it is \textit{not} enough to simply find the sizes that maximize these $h_m(\cdot)$'s, as dictated by the Neyman--Pearson lemma when dealing with a single pair of null and alternative hypotheses.
+Rather, in the multiple hypotheses testing scenario, there is attenuation in that larger sizes incur penalties.
+Condition (i) in Theorem \ref{theo-optimal sizes} governs the interactions among the $M$ tests regarding their size allocations to achieve the best overall result, in terms of overall type II error, among themselves.